 After the trial, Nixon’s work in Atlanta dwindled, and in July 1896, his personal possessions and business contents were sold at public auction to pay off debt.11 Apparently in poor health, he moved to England in July 1896, where he died that October.12

-Nixon was not an especially good designer, and the Beath House’s clumsy, top-heavy design is typical of his oeuvre.
+Nixon wasn’t an especially good designer, and the Beath House’s clumsy, top-heavy design is typical of his oeuvre.
 In 1891, he also designed the similarly styled D.H.
 Dougherty Residence (later J.R.
-Hopkins Residence, demolished),13 which has been erroneously attributed to both G.L.
+Hopkins Residence, demolished),16 which has been erroneously attributed to both G.L.
 Norrman and W.L.
-Stoddart.
-Atlanta really doesn’t know its own history.
+Stoddart.17 Atlanta really doesn’t know its own history.

 References